alphagov/pay-connector/README.md

 ### POST /v1/tasks/expired-charges-sweep

 This starts a task to expire the charges with a default window of 1 Hr.
 The default value can be overridden by setting an environment variable CHARGE_EXPIRY_WINDOW_SECONDS in seconds.
+Response of the call will tell you how many charges were successfully expired and how many of them failed for some reason.

 #### Request example